-Saddle comfort is equal to the distribution of pressure between your pelvis and saddle.
-No too buts are the same, so be cautious of recommendations.
+Saddle comfort is equal to the distribution of pressure between your pelvis and saddle and personal preference.

 How to find the ideal seat?

 The best time to buy your saddle is during a rain or snowstorm, when customer traffic is slow at your local bike shop.
-Bring in your bike and some doughnuts, and ask a salesperson if you can use a trainer to try different saddles.
-Examine and palpate your current saddle.
-Does it look or feel more deformed on one side?
-Is the nose extremely narrow, wide, or hard?
-Select test saddles that compensate for the problems (subjective) of your current model, and try at least three before making a decision.
+Bring in your bike and some doughnuts or beer, and ask a salesperson if you can use a trainer to try different saddles or sign up for a saddle fitting service if offered.

-More surface area tends to reduce pain in the nose, but an extremely wide saddle interferes with pelvic angle and leg function.
+More surface area tends to reduce pain in the nose, but an extremely wide-tail saddle interferes with pelvic angle and leg function.

 Women: be cautious of “cut-out” design saddles when making your selection.
 Many are good, but some have an extremely hard nose, poor/thin support between nose and rear-saddle and extremely steep tapers that force the pubis into the hard nose/pinching support areas.

 Ass-O-Meters are not very reliable when choosing a saddle width.
 Be sure to try a size more and less wide to ensure the accuracy of your reading.
 It is also possible that you may need something entirely different, so be sure to check density and over-all shape.

 TT and Tri saddles are subject to user preference.